The short answer is: yes, most Italian people are white.

 As a result, Italian people’s genetic expression contains a mix of influences from very different populations.
 Italians have one of the largest genetic diversity among all European countries.

-The different invasions caused significant differences among Northern and Southern Italy.
+The different invasions caused significant differences between Northern and Southern Italy.

 People from the Northern regions are more similar to the Italic tribes that inhabited the peninsula at the beginning of the Iron Age.